 The intersection of art and science.

 Cosmetic tooth bonding is an inexpensive way to transform your smile and dramatically improve the way you feel.
-Dental bonding is a form of smile artistry where our medium is composite resin and your teeth are our canvas.
-Today’s resins are so highly evolved that, in the hands of our highly trained dentists, it is nearly impossible to distinguish these restorations from natural tooth structure.
+At Whole Dental in Roseville dental bonding is a form of smile artistry where our medium is composite resin and your teeth are our canvas.
+Today’s resins are so highly evolved that, in the hands of our highly trained Roseville dentists, it is nearly impossible to distinguish these restorations from natural tooth structure.

 This is a common type of filling that is silver in appearance.
 It is composed of several metals, including: mercury, tin, silver and copper.
 Decades ago, amalgam fillings were the standard of care due to their incredible strength, durability, and relatively low cost compared to other options.
 At whole dental wellness, we still use amalgam fillings today in certain cases.
 However, some of our patients elect not to have amalgam placed as these fillings are more noticeable more due to their silver appearance.

 While expensive, cast gold is an incredibly strong and long-lasting dental material.
 However like amalgam, it is very noticeable.
 Believe it or not, some of our patients are looking for this highly visible, gold look, while the majority prefer a more natural, white option that blends seamlessly with their adjacent teeth.
 Should you need a filling, we will review all the material choices with you so you can make the most educated decision that is right for you.

 Arguably the most popular option, composite fillings are made of plastic and glass and, when applied correctly, are hard to distinguish from natural tooth structure.
 They are more expensive than amalgam fillings but provide a natural look, and with recent improvements in these materials, they have been shown to last just as long.